isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 The following datasets (open and controlled access) have been added to the ISB-CGC for service account registration:

  1. The Human Cancer Models Initiative (HCMI)
- 2. The Functional Genomic Landscape of Acute Myeloid Leukemi (BEATAML1.0)
+ 2. The Functional Genomic Landscape of Acute Myeloid Leukemia (BEATAML1.0)

 **New Features**